 I mean, really, who doesn’t love chocolate chip cookies?

-1/2 cup plus 2 tablespoons (5 ounces) granulated sugar
+- 5 ounces (1/2 cup plus 2 tablespoon)s granulated sugar

 - In a stand mixer fitted with the paddle attachment, cream together the butter and sugars on medium speed until the mixture is light in color and fluffy.
 This will take 3-5 minutes.
 Be sure to scrape down the sides of the bowl as necessary, at least once during this time.
 Add the vanilla and eggs, then mix on medium speed until well combined.
 The mixture should be almost smooth.
 Scrape down the sides and bottom of the bowl again.